 Lightly sand by hand the inside of the fibreboard piece with 220-grit sandpaper.
 This will achieve a smooth surface.
 It’s important not to skip this step as the fibreboard piece has a paper foil finish, which will affect paint adherence.

-Using a small high-density paint roller, undercoat the inside of the fibreboard piece with an acrylic primer paint like Benjamin Moore’s Fresh Start.
-One coat should be enough but this doesn’t mean you can’t add a second, if desired.
+Using a small high-density paint roller, undercoat the inside of the fibreboard piece with an acrylic primer paint like Fresh Start by Benjamin Moore.
+One coat of Fresh Start should be enough but this doesn’t mean you can’t add a second, if desired.

 With a pencil, trace the edges of the picture frame back onto the white foam core.
 Make sure the foam core is a quality product (not from a dollar store).
 If you’re unsure, talk with someone at your local art supply or craft store.
 Curry’s, DeSerres and Above Ground Art Supplies are all good sources in Toronto.